eladavraham/ansible-deployment/README.md

 ansible-playbook ssh_config_amazon.yaml
 ```

-The generated file cannot be moved to other location, otherwise the the path to the file ssh_config must be adjusted in it.
+The generated file cannot be moved to other location, otherwise path to the file ssh_config must be adjusted in it.
 This path is required by ProxyCommand option which doesn't consider owner process command line arguments.

 User may use the generated ssh_config to connect to any EC2 Gaia machine without having to use ssh-agent/ssh-add:
 ```